 Now the question is: Are you that type of customer?

 Or are you trying to budget your expenses on food and eat more responsibly?
 If the answer is yes, you are welcome on board!

-Now, let me explain you the benefits of healthy cooking at home in dollar signs.
+Now, let me explain to you the benefits of healthy cooking at home in dollar signs.

 Imagine, you ordered a cup of your favorite soup.
 It costs about 5-7$, right?
 Do you realize that you can make a big pot of soup at home for that much money?
 You can feed the entire family for the price of one.
 Yes, you can.

 On top of the money savings, cooking at home gives you complete control of your food.
-In simple words, you will know for sure what goes in that soup.
+In simple words, you will know for sure what goes into that soup.

 Definitely, healthy cooking at home will save you money and will give you peace of mind.

 And don’t worry about “wasting” your time on cooking!
 You are ultimately doing one of the noblest things and feeding yourself and others.

 Pro tip: Slow cookers can become your best friend in the kitchen.